MMathisLab/FreelyMovingVR4Mice/docs/Unity_games/AR_Game.md

 - Go to the `ml-agents` folder you cloned previously and select `com.unity.ml-agents/package.json`.
 This should import the `ml-agents` package.

-- If you now click on the ▶️ play icon, the game should start to run with no comiple errors.
+- If you now click on the ▶️ play icon, the game should start to run with no compile errors.

-ℹ️ If you encouter any problems, let the Mathis lab (as of now - 07.12.23 - contact Célia Benquet) know so that they can update this document with solutions!
+ℹ️ If you encounter any problems, let the Mathis lab (as of now - 07.12.23 - contact Célia Benquet) know so that they can update this document with solutions!